fkoep/downcast-rs/README.md

 [Latest Version]: https://img.shields.io/crates/v/downcast.svg

 > __NOTE__: It is recommended to use the [downcast-rs](https://crates.io/crates/downcast-rs) crate instead.
-> It is more actively maintained and also offers the ability to downcast `Arc<T>` objects.
+> It is more actively maintained and offers more features.
 >
-> In constrast, this crate offers the ability to downcast trait objects to trait objects.
-> This utilizes unsafe and possibly unsound code (see #5).
+> This crate is considered feature-complete and frozen at the current state.

 A trait (& utilities) for downcasting trait objects back to their original types.